Strategic Human Resources

 Credits earned through this graduate certificate may apply toward a master's degree in Strategic Human Resources.

-Certificate in Strategic Human Resources with a Concentration in Human Resource Management and Development
+Graduate Certificate in Strategic Human Resources with a Concentration in Human Resources Management and Development

 The graduate certificate in Human Resource Management and Development is offered on campus at the University of Denver in the evenings, online, or in a combination of both, to meet the needs of busy adults and will help HR professionals expand their skill set and provide transferable knowledge they can apply today.
 Certificate students learn to apply business strategy through the development of talent management programs, in addition to how to evaluate, diagnose, and solve organizational change and issues in HR.
 Students will also gain additional knowledge in strategic human resources through elective coursework.